 Step #1: Identify potential brand advocates

-First thing is first.
-We know from a Edison Research report last year that more and more Americans are using social media.
+First things first.
+We know from the Edison Research report last year that more and more Americans are using social media.
 In fact, 52% of Americans over the age of 12 use at least one social media platform.
-And the predominant social site that is used is Facebook—51% of Americans have an account.
+The predominant social site that is used is Facebook: 51% of Americans have an account.

 That is huge.
-But what this means to you is that you need to narrow your focus and find out not only who is your prospect, but who it is among your followers that is already sharing and promoting your content.
+What this means to you is that you need to narrow your focus and find out not only who your prospect is, but who among your followers is already sharing and promoting your content.

 See, just because you have a large following doesn’t mean you have any potential brand advocates on it.
 Lots of people follow people on Facebook and Twitter to simply get the follow back.

 The secret is to key in on who is sharing your content.
 You can do this by using some of these tools: